-During 2018, the City of Lyons water system was sampled and analyzed for bacteriological content, nitrate-nitrite, synthetic organic compounds, total trihalomethanes and haloacetic acids.
+During 2020, the City of Lyons water system was sampled for the analyses of bacteriological content, nitrate-nitrite, TTHMs, and HAA5s.
 All detected contaminants are delineated in the accompanying charts.
 Any constituents not listed in the accompanying charts had results less than the detection limits and/or maximum contaminant levels.
-We are proud to inform you that City of Lyons had no violations of water quality parameters during 2018.
+In 2019 the City of Lyons was issued a failure to monitor violation because only fifteen (15) of the twenty (20) required samples were submitted for the scheduled lead and copper monitoring event.
+As a result, we cannot be sure of the quality of the drinking water during this period and health effects are unknown.
+The City successfully completed the required testing in 2020, and the violation was lifted in September 2020.